AGraber/ed7hook_switch/README.md

 #### Note:
 This repository is meant for development of the patch.
-If you just want to play Trails from Zero on English on your Switch, wait until this patch is properly packaged with translated assets and released.
+If you just want to play Trails from Zero on English on your Switch, [go here](https://gbatemp.net/threads/the-legend-of-heroes-trails-from-zero-kai-complete-english-partial-japanese-patch-qol-patches.589694/)

 ## Building
 - Install libwebp dependency with devkitpro: `pacman -S switch-libwebp`